“It’s too cold for the spirits to live here”

 “A mesmerising and arresting performance” - audience

-Fierce and vulnerable, violent and loving.
-A visceral experience on life and death, the will to survive in search of home.
+Fierce and vulnerable, violent and loving: A visceral experience on life and death, the will to survive in search of home.
 A process of becoming.
 On colonial heritage and displacement.
 On the extraction of land, trees, life and nature.
 An opening wound.
 An experience in which the lost spirits haunt the peripheries of the space.
-A non-linear spiral that merges past, present and future.
+A non-linear spiral merging the past and the future within the present.
 Endless.

 *The work-in-progress version is a complete performance which stands on itself.
 Some changes will be made in the subtitles to enhance the flow and poetic quality and the tuning of the sound levels to a 5.1. surround version still have to be done.
 Also the performance can be made slightly shorter or longer, depending on the program in which it will be presented.